Adorno-Lab/sas_robot_driver_unitree_b1/README.md

 ### Docker Instructions

 #### Prerequisites:
-- Docker installed with sudo permisions.
+- Docker with sudo permissions.
 - Prepare the Unitree B1 robot.
+- Connect your machine to the WiFi B1 network (unitree-b1-5g-xx)

 1. Clone this repository
 ```shell